 - ordinarily resident in the United Kingdom and from a Muslim community (with preference given to those from a financially disadvantaged household), or

 - a national of, and ordinarily resident in, one of the following countries in Asia and Africa:

 |Gambia||Niger||United Arab Emirates|

 You should be intending to return to your country of ordinary residence once your course is completed.

 Scholarships will be awarded on the basis of academic merit.

 You should be intending to undertake study in a field derived from or of relevance to the Islamic tradition, which is of relevance and/or benefit to the Muslim world.

-In order to be considered for this scholarship, you must select the Oxford Centre for Islamic Studies Scholarships in the University of Oxford Scholarships section of the University's graduate application form and submit your application for graduate study by the relevant January deadline for your course (8 or 22 January 2016).
+In order to be considered for this scholarship, you must select the Oxford Centre for Islamic Studies Scholarship in the University of Oxford Scholarships section of the University's graduate application form and submit your application for graduate study by the relevant January deadline for your course (6 or 20 January 2017).
 See the Courses page for the deadline applicable to your course).

 You must also complete an Oxford Centre for Islamic Studies Scholarships Supporting Statement (see Related documents on this page) and upload it, together with your graduate application form, by the deadline.

 We will use the details you insert in the 'Nationality and ordinary residence' section of the graduate application form to assess your nationality and country of ordinary residence.
 For a definition of ordinary residency and further details on how to complete this section of the graduate application form, please see the 'Nationality and ordinary residence' section of the graduate application form and also the Technical Help.